When to go to South Africa?

-It’s always the best time to visit South Africa!
+It’s always the best time to visit South Africa with Albatros Travel Africa!

 South Africa has a temperate climate which makes it a year-round destination.
 Depending on your choice of destination it is worth knowing what to expect.
 Also keep in mind that South African residents plan their holidays around the school holidays and long weekends, meaning that mid December to mid January is peak season.
 Easter Weekend is very busy and mid June to mid July is also busy.